itrnka/ha-framework/docs/app-configuration.md

 ```php
 $cfg['web.router.builder'] = ha\Access\HTTP\Router\Builder\HTTPRouterBuilderExample::class; // example implementation
 ```
 > In project skeleton is used only [example implementation](../src/ha/Access/HTTP/Router/Builder/HTTPRouterBuilderExample.php) and must be changed in real use.
+Real implementation is required and can be written by this example.

 #### Part 5 (B) - Commands configuration - only for shell access (console)